Testing kinematic distances under a realistic Galactic potential: Abstract

 \section{Abstract}

 {Obtaining reliable distance estimates to gas clouds within the Milky Way is challenging in the absence of certain tracers.
 The kinematic distance approach has been used as an alternative, derived from the assumption of circular trajectories around the Galactic centre.
 Consequently, significant errors are expected in regions where gas flow deviates from purely circular motions. } {We aim to quantify the systematic errors that arise from the kinematic distance method in the presence of a Galactic potential that is non-axisymmetric.
 We investigate how these errors differ in certain regions of the Galaxy and how they relate to the underlying dynamics.} {We perform 2D isothermal hydrodynamical simulation of the gas disk with the moving-mesh code \textsc{Arepo}, adding the capability of using an external potential provided by the \textsc{Agama} library for galactic dynamics.
-We introduce a new analytic potential of the Milky Way, taking elements from existing models and adjusting parameters to match recent observational constraints.} {We find significant errors in the kinematic distance estimate for gas close to the Sun, along sight lines towards the Galactic centre and anti-centre, and significant deviations associated with the Galactic bar.
-Kinematic distance errors are low within the spiral arms as gas resides close to local potential minima and the resulting line-of-sight velocity is close to what is expected for an axisymmetric potential.
+We introduce a new analytic potential of the Milky Way, taking elements from existing models and adjusting parameters to match recent observational constraints.} {\respB{In line with results of previous studies, we report} significant errors in the kinematic distance estimate for gas close to the Sun, along sight lines towards the Galactic centre and anti-centre, and \respB{associated} with the Galactic bar.
+Kinematic distance errors are low within the spiral arms as gas resides close to local potential minima and the resulting line-of-sight velocity is \respB{similar} to what is expected for an axisymmetric potential.
 Interarm regions exhibit large deviations at any given Galactic radius.
-This is caused by the gas being sped up or slowed down as it travels into or out of the spiral arm.
-We are able to define ‘zones of avoidance’ in the $lv$-diagram, where the kinematic distance method is particularly unreliable and should only be used with caution.
-We report a power law relation between the kinematic distance error and the deviation of the project line-of-sight velocity from circular motion.}{}
+This is caused by the gas being sped up or slowed down as it travels into or out of spiral arms. \respB{In addition, we identify} ‘zones of avoidance’ in the $lv$-diagram, where the kinematic distance method is particularly unreliable and should only be used with caution, \respB{and we find} a power law relation between the kinematic distance error and the deviation of the \respA{projected} line-of-sight velocity from circular motion.}{}

-\keywords{ The Galaxy -- Galaxy: kinematics and dynamics -- Galaxy: structure -- ISM: kinematics and dynamics }
+\keywords{The Galaxy -- Galaxy: kinematics and dynamics -- Galaxy: structure -- ISM: kinematics and dynamics}

 \nolinenumbers